 The ADEPT model for behaviour change

-Go to See also for an article by Craig that provides an overview of the ADEPT (Attention, Decision, Effort, Perseverance and Tolerance) model for behaviour change, a useful way for thinking about how you can make the changes you want to make in your life.
+In the Downloads section, Craig has included a PDF that provides an overview of how to be ADEPT (Attention, Decision, Effort, Perseverance and Tolerance) at changing a habit.
+This is a model for behaviour change, and a useful way for thinking about how you can make the changes you want to make in your life.

-Five tips for maintaining a mindfulness practise over time
+Five tips for maintaining a mindfulness practice over time

-Also consider watching a ‘mindful moment’ by Craig and Richard, where they share five tips for maintaining a mindfulness practise over time.
+Also consider watching a Mindful Moment from Craig and Richard, where they share five tips for maintaining a mindfulness practise over time.
 We hope you find it useful!